EHL Executive Committee

 Chief Marketing & Communications Officer

-In September 2014, Mr. Roux and his family relocated to Lausanne, Switzerland, where he accepted a position as Chief Marketing & Communications Officer for Ecole hôtelière de Lausanne.
-As a member of the Executive Committee he oversees Marketing, Communications, Admissions and Alumni and Industry Relations for the school.
+In September 2014, Mr. Roux and his family relocated to Lausanne, Switzerland, where he accepted a position as Chief Marketing & Communications Officer for EHL Group.
+As a member of the Executive Committee he oversees Business Development, Marketing, Communications, Admissions and Alumni and Industry Relations for the Group.